thremulation-station/thremulation-station/README.md

 ## Project Goals

-Our goal from the very beginning has been to provide the following:
+Our goal are to provide a local environment that:

-1. Lightweight range that can operate on a laptop with a _minimum_ of 4 threads and 8G of RAM
+1. Can operate on a laptop with a _minimum_ of 4 threads and 8G of RAM
-1. Support the big 3 host operating systems (initial linux path is RHEL-based)
+1. Supports the big 3 host operating systems (initial linux path is RHEL-based)
-1. Present users a smooth path to execute threats and observe them with Elastic
+1. Gives users a smooth path to execute threats and observe them with Elastic

-1. Provide a singular TUI (Station Control) that can be used to manage all aspects
+## Disclaimer

+Thremulation Station is a great environment to experiment and learn security techniques, but should not be considered a full-featured malware sandbox. _Know what you're doing, break it, you buy it._

 ## Getting Started